 First of all, Pakistan does not participate in the Refugee Convention 1951 and so our country has no obligation whatsoever to give asylum to those arguing that they are fleeing persecution and cannot avail the protection of their home state.
 Yet the figures show that Pakistan has been hosting the world’s largest refugee population.
 Most of these persons are Afghan and some 2.7 million of them are present on Pakistani soil and 60 per cent of them were born in Pakistan and 1.5 million Afghans will benefit from the government’s new policy.
 Others include 400,000 Rohingya refugees from Myanmar and also several hundred thousand Bengalis from Bangladesh.
 Pakistan is said to be the only country in all of Asia to grant “unconditional” jus soli citizenship to those born within its borders under the Citizenship Act 1951.
 However, a close reading of the 1951 Act and Afghan law itself shows that in reality Afghans born in Pakistan have no legal right to Pakistani citizenship and are excluded from possessing it.

-Notably, section 4 (Citizenship of Pakistan) of the 1951 Act creates three distinct categories of citizenship by birth, by descent and by migration.
+Notably, sections 4, 5 and 6 of the 1951 Act creates three distinct categories of citizenship by birth, by descent and by migration.
 Firstly, citizens by birth include persons who, or any of their parents or grand parents, were born in the territories now included in Pakistan before the commencement of the 1951 Act.
 Children of foreign diplomats and children of enemy aliens born in Pakistan are not included in this category and the mere fact of birth in Pakistan does not guarantee or confer citizenship rights.

 Also excluded are those who migrated from territories of Pakistan to other areas of the Indian subcontinent for permanent stay after March 1947.
 Citizens by descent are those persons who migrated to Pakistan from the territories of the subcontinent before the commencement of the 1951 Act.
 Moreover, children of Pakistanis who are born outside of Pakistan are citizens by descent.
 If the parent of such child is born outside Pakistan and is a citizen by descent himself/herself, there is a requirement o register the child in the nearest consulate or Pakistani mission.
 After 18 April 2000, children born to a Pakistani mother and foreign national father are treated as citizens of Pakistan.
 Finally, persons who migrated to Pakistan from the territories in the subcontinent before the commencement of the 1951 Act are declared citizens of Pakistan under section 4.